Western Railfan Publications

 Everywhere West

-- moved to San Francisco area, edited by Tom Schmid
+- started in San Francisco area, circa late 1971, edited by Tom Schmid

 The Lark